DevTechCollective/RepoRover/README.md

-# RepoRover
-## Llama Hackathon 2023
+# RepoRover (started during Llama Hackathon 2023)

 ### Overview:
 A developer's "right hand man".
-This tool assists newcomers in understanding GitHub repositories and their structures.
+This tool assists developers in understanding GitHub repositories and their structures.
-Build using config.ai and OpenAi.
+Built using config.ai and OpenAi.
 Simply run and enter the URL of any GitHub repo, then ask away!

 ### Install requirements: